vertica/vertica-prometheus-exporter/README.md

 The exporter current supports the following data_source_name tlsmode parameters: tlsmode=none or tlsmode=server.
 The tlsmode server-strict is not currently implemented

+## Scope
+The vertica-prometheus-exporter is delivered as a toolkit that allows you to download or build the exporter for the deployment type desired.
+During research we found that customers all have their own definition of what is critical to track.
+Rather than trying to define a one size fits all set of collectors we've provided a few basic examples with various metrics and ways of formatting them.
+We've also provided several documents with additional information that should prove helpful in getting the most out of the exporter while minimizing the impact on the Vertica database.

 ## Usage
 Get Vertica Prometheus Exporter, either via go install, as a packaged release tarball, build it yourself or build a Docker image.
 All releases use the same default  directory layout.
 The binary expects there to be a metrics dir below it with the desired collector files (supplied examples or your own).
 This can be overridden by using the -web.metrics-path parameter on start-up.
 The exporter will create the logfile directory for the exporter log if it doesn't exist.